captain-sensible/CI4-CMS/README.md

  "codeigniter4/framework": "4.6.3"

-To update the core CI4,  edit that line in Composer.json to the next release number,then  run the command from a terminal :
+To update the core CI4,  edit that line in Composer.json to the next release number what ever that will be, then  run the command from a terminal :

 			composer update